-To study the profile of the artisans from Himachal Pradesh, Gujarat, Jammu & Kashmir and Nagaland, the data was collected from the interview schedules made for the shawl weavers.
+4.1 Weavers from Himachal Pradesh, Gujarat, Jammu & Kashmir, and Nagaland weavers.
 Shawl weaving came out to be the major source of income to all the four states.
 The data was coded sequentially and systematically as well as analysed statistically on the basis of the objectives of the study.